dotmitsu/ansible-strongswan-vpn-easy-install/roles/strongswan/README.md

-1) ipsec.secrets file is encrypted by ansible-vault

-ipsec.secrets structure is:

-: RSA "server-key.pem"<br/>
-vpn_username1 : EAP "password"<br/>
-vpn_username2 : EAP "password"<br/>
-vpn_username3 : EAP "password"

-Delete ipsec.secrets and create your ipsec.secrets file in files directory
+This role tested on Ubuntu 20.04.

-2) Change inventories, group_vars, host_vars values to your own
+1) Change inventories, group_vars, host_vars values to your own
-3) Start playbook
+2) Start playbook
 ansible-playbook -i ./inventories/hosts ./strongswan.yml

-4) Copy /etc/ipsec.d/cacerts/ca-cert.pem from remote host to local host /etc/ipsec.d/cacerts/ca-cert.pem
+3) Copy /etc/ipsec.d/cacerts/ca-cert.pem from remote host to local host /etc/ipsec.d/cacerts/ca-cert.pem

 It is necessary that the key is located in this path /etc/ipsec.d/cacerts/ca-cert.pem on local mashine.
 Otherwise, the vpn client may not accept it.

-Use this key and login/password from ipsec.secrets file for vpn client.
+Use this key and login/password for vpn client.
 Auth method EAP

 P.S.